Envirometrix/PredictiveSoilMapping/01-Introduction.md

 to continental) patterns and trends.
 The fine detail synthesized to extract broader patterns leads to the identification and formulation of generalizations, theories and concepts about how and why soils organize themselves spatially.
-The bottom-up approach makes little, to no, use of generalizations and theories as tools to aid in the conceptualization and delineation of mapping entities.
+The bottom-up approach makes little-to-no-use of generalizations and theories as tools to aid in the conceptualization and delineation of mapping entities.
 Rather, it waits until all the facts are in before making generalizations.
 The bottom-up approach tends